 The first case against Johnson & Johnson that involved someone who developed cancer after using their baby powder was filed in 2009.
 Since then, about $3.5 billion has been awarded in settlements and verdicts to people harmed by their talc-based product.
 However, some settlements worth hundreds of millions of dollars have been overturned.

-A year later, in June 2021, Johnson & Johnson was denied an appeal to reverse a $2 billion settlement awarded to 22 women who claimed baby powder gave them ovarian cancer.
+In June 2021, Johnson & Johnson was denied an appeal to reverse a $2 billion settlement awarded to 22 women who claimed baby powder gave them ovarian cancer.
 In the lawsuit, J&J was accused of not disclosing the presence of asbestos in their product and of not warning consumers of the health risks.

 Evidence has been key in past lawsuits of consumers who developed cancer after using J&J baby powder.
 In fact, the U.S. Food and Drug Administration (FDA) backed up claims that toxic chemicals are present in several of the company’s products, specifically asbestos – a mineral fiber known to cause several types of cancer, most notably lung and ovarian.
-However, proof of cancer-causing agents in Johnson & Johnson baby powder has come too late for thousands of families who used the product for years and have suffered as a result.
+However, proof of cancer-causing agents in Johnson & Johnson baby powder has come too late for thousands of families who have used the product for years and have suffered as a result.

 Following years of claims and investigations, a criminal investigation by the U.S. Department of Justice began in 2019.
 They aim to uncover if J&J knew the risks and purposefully misled consumers about the presence of asbestos in its baby powder.
 The results of the investigation will take years but may be crucial in future lawsuits against the healthcare giant.